• Yoga is the art of harmonizing or uniting, the mind, body, and soul

 - Sanyasa is an attempt to bundle up all the concepts of yoga in search of utter perfection

-As must be evident, not everyone would like to achieve mastery of all of the above concepts.
-For most, yoga practice still remains a mode of physical activity.
+Not everyone would like to achieve mastery of all of the above concepts.
+For most, yoga practice still remains just a type of physical activity.
 That being said, an understanding of some of the relevant concepts, even at a cursory level, can provide spiritual and mental well-being in addition to a physical transformation.

 Introduction to the Basics